Back to Song Library

 Start by locking in the phrase shape before pushing tempo or larger note changes.
 The tune is useful for phrase control, dynamic rise and fall, and steadier breath pacing because it balances strong melodic shape with moderate technical demand.
 It fits players who want a more dramatic theme without moving into march-like pulse or dense virtuoso writing.
 Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

 Yes.
-Players often search for this melody under Mononoke Hime and Princess Mononoke Theme, but this page keeps the same tune under the title Princess Mononoke while preserving the same letter-note, numbered-note, and fingering support layout.
+Players often search for this melody under Mononoke Hime, Princess Mononoke Theme, and 魔法公主, but this page keeps the same tune under the title Princess Mononoke while preserving the same letter-note, numbered-note, and fingering support layout.

 Is this the main Princess Mononoke theme?